Getting a Library Card or YorkCard

 - use online resources such as the Oxford English Dictionary

 To join, you can pop into any of our libraries at any time and join in person.
-Or you can use our online joining form which will give you a digital record for using our services, but please be aware you will need to visit a library to get a physical card.
+Or you can use our online joining form which will give you a digital record for using our services, but please be aware you will need to visit a library to get a physical card if you wish to borrow print books.

 The online form asks you to provide a four-digit PIN.
 If you misplace or forget it, library staff will be happy to look it up for you.
 Existing members who have forgotten their PIN should use the “forgot your PIN” link when logging on instead.